-This volume is the second release of a five-part series on Wing Chun.
+This volume is the third release of a five-part series on Wing Chun.
 In his follow-up to The Little Idea, Sifu Alex dissects the Chum Kiu form in high-detail.
 Seek the Bridge has the additional notes, context, and Chinese maxims that audiences have come to expect from the Companion Book series.
 Sifu Alex Richter is a columnist for Wing Chun Illustrated and co-host of the cult podcast, Dudes of Kung fu.

 Seek the Bridge is printed in full color!
 Quantity is limited.
 Purchase now to ensure a copy for yourself.